LIS5411 - Introduction to Information Policy

 Welcome to the Course!

 This front page - in Canvas - is the primary source of material for this course; everything you need for the course will be available here.
-Many links go through http://jrm4.com (including a mirror of this page for backup and emergency purposes); feel free to browse that as well, but nothing is due or required besides attendance for our first day.
+Many links go through http://jrm4.com (including a mirror of this page for backup and emergency purposes),

 Note: I'm also a big fan of Discord.
 It is in no way required, but I will make my semi-private (non-profit) Discord server available to you all, with a channel dedicated to this class.
 You may use this for class-wide discussions, as well as a meeting point if you'd like to use Discord instead of the Zoom rooms.